 Cons: Jira is a robust platform, but it’s also quite complicated.
 It may be slower for onboarding, and is definitely not suitable for all types of teams.

-Best for: Software development teams, agile teams.
+Best for: Software development teams.
 Offers an enterprise version too.

 Pros: Trello provides great visibility and flexibility for task management.
 It also enables commenting, collaboration and prioritizing.
-The pricing plans are much better than what Scoro provides.
+Its pricing plans are more flexible than Scoro’s.
 Trello integrates with Hubstaff’s time tracking and reporting tool.

 Cons: There are no time tracking, invoicing and reporting functionalities.
 The board system may not fit the handling of all types of projects.

-Pricing: The Business plan is $9.99/user per month.
+Pricing: Trello has a limited free plan, while the Business Class plan is $9.99/user per month when paid annually.
 There is an Enterprise plan as well, which starts at $20.83/user per month.

 Pros: With Monday, you can handle tasks, projects, missions, and to-dos.
 It also allows you to plan your team’s workload over a period of time.
 Monday has a clean design and is easy to get started with.